-With the new year upon us, it seems everyone is setting goals or New Year’s resolutions.
-How often do we start off the year with the best of the intentions only to let our goals slip away as the weeks go by?
+With the new year upon us, it is a popular time for setting running goals or New Year’s resolutions.
+Unfortunately, it’s common to start off the year with the best of the intentions only to let our goals slip away as the weeks go by.

 When it comes to running goals, this time of year adds additional challenges with the cold weather and short days.
 While we may set ambitious running goals on January 1st, it’s easy to put them off when the conditions are less than ideal.
 Rather than lose momentum, try some of these tips to stay focused and achieve your running goals this year.

 1. Start a Journal

 This can be as simple has a notebook, or you can purchase a training journal, or even set up an electronic tracking system.
 Whatever will work for you.
 The idea is to have a place to write down your workouts and how you felt.
 By writing things down you will hold yourself accountable and also have a way to look back on your progress.

 2. Find your motivation

 Take some time to explore your own personal motivation.
 Think about what has kept you motivated in the past.
 Why do you even want to achieve the goals that you picked?
 Do you need someone else to hold you accountable?
 Some people are motivated more by internal factors and others by external ones.
 You can take this quiz to see which category you fall into.
 Once you know how you are best motivated, then use that information to plan how you will reach your goals.

 You may also like: 5 Exciting Running Goal Ideas that aren’t Races